MtnDont/OSCProject4/README.txt

 oufs_copy {filename source} {destination}
     Copies a file from one directory to another

+oufs_create {filename}
+    Writes data to a file, and clears its data if the file exists.

 oufs_link {source} {destination}
     Links one file in one directory to one in another directory, pointing to the same data.